mohit-ksahu/vui/README.md

 ### 4) Run with a local server (recommended)

-Because VegaUI uses ES modules, run your project through a local server instead of opening HTML directly with `file://`.
+Because VUI uses ES modules, run your project through a local server instead of opening HTML directly with `file://`.

 ```bash
 python -m http.server 5500